-Gender: Girls with ALL may have a slightly higher chance of being cured than do boys.
+Gender: Girls with ALL may have a slightly higher chance of being cured than boys.
 As treatments have improved in recent years, this difference has shrunk.

 Race/ethnicity: African-American and Hispanic children with ALL tend to have a lower cure rate than children of other races.

-Spread to certain organs: Spread of the leukemia into the spinal fluid, or the testicles in boys, increases the chance of a poor outcome.
+Spread to certain organs: Spread of the leukemia into the cerebrospinal fluid, or the testicles in boys, increases the chance of a poor outcome.
 Enlargement of the spleen and liver is usually linked to a high WBC count, but some doctors view this as a separate sign that the outlook is not as favorable.

 Response to treatment: Children whose leukemia responds completely (major reduction of cancer cells in the bone marrow) within 1 to 2 weeks of chemotherapy have a better outlook than those whose leukemia does not.
-Children whose cancer does not respond may be given more intensive chemotherapy.
+Children whose cancer does not respond as well may be given more intensive chemotherapy.

 Prognostic factors for children with AML

 Prognostic factors are not quite as important in predicting outcome or in altering treatment for AML patients as they are for ALL.

 Age at diagnosis: Children younger than age 2 with AML seem to do better than older children (especially teens), although age is not thought to have a strong effect on outlook.